howardchung/j-archive-parser/README.md

 ## Setup
 Script was written using Python 2, so using Python 3+ may cause issues.

-Required packages can be found in `reuiqrements.txt`, and installed using `pip install -r requirements.txt`
+Required packages can be found in `requirements.txt`, and installed using `pip install -r requirements.txt`